wp-plugins/mp3-jplayer/readme.txt

 = Mobile friendly HTML5 audio players and audio playlist players =

-* Style and colour options for your audio players.
-* Flexible Music playlist players and single-file audio players.
+* Flexible multi-player audio plugin.
+* Play from your library, uploaded folders, and urls.
+* Player style, colour, and layout options.
-* Popout players and popout links, audio widget players, and smooth audio downloads.
+* Popout players and popout links, audio widgets, and smooth audio downloads.
 * Works with all built-in WordPress options for adding your music, including the recently introduced *Create Audio Playlist* drag & drop interface.